nomyx-io/gemforce-docs/docs/index.md

 The platform leverages the Diamond pattern (EIP-2535) for upgradeable smart contracts and integrates with DFNS for secure wallet management and the Bridge API for financial operations and compliance.

+### Innovation Through Standards

+Gemforce has developed a comprehensive suite of **Ethereum Improvement Proposals (EIPs)** that standardize innovative blockchain patterns and interfaces.
+These EIPs represent cutting-edge solutions for:

+- **Diamond-Enhanced Marketplaces** with configurable fee distribution
+- **Multi-Token Sales** supporting ERC20, ERC721, and ERC1155 tokens
+- **Collateralized Trade Deals** for invoice financing
+- **Enhanced Identity Systems** with trusted issuer management
+- **Diamond Factory Patterns** for standardized deployments
+- **Carbon Credit Standards** for environmental asset tokenization

+These standards are designed to work together as an interconnected ecosystem, providing the foundation for next-generation decentralized applications.

 ## Documentation Overview

 This documentation is organized to serve different user roles: